maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Virginia D. McGlynn. *Knitted Illustrated for Beginners and Others*.
 I'm not a knitter and don't aspire to be but this one booklet has been handy.
 Thanks to Kate Salter.

 # Kumihimo (and Braids, Cords, etc)
 - Jacqui Carey. *200 Braids to Twist, Knot, Loop, or Weave*.
+A staggering variety of techniques with photographs of examples.
 - Catherine Martin. *Kumihimo: Japanese Silk Braiding Techniques*.
 - Claudia Wollny. *The Secrets of Kikko: With 85 Variations of the Famous Tortoise Shell Pattern for Braiding on the Marudai*.
 Deutsch, English.
 - Claudia Wollny. *The Transformations of Sakura: How to Create the Famous Cherry Blossom Pattern: 48 Hira Genji Variations for Braiding on the Marudai*.
 Deutsch, English.